Kamal el-Din Hussein: Political career

 Hussein led the National Guard to defend Ismailia during the Suez War.
 In 1964 he resigned from his post as vice president and minister of local governments.
 His main reason was the Egyptian intervention in the Yemen War.
 During Anwar El-Sadat's presidency he was elected in 1971 to the People's Assembly.
 After criticizing Sadat's government, he was dismissed from the People's assembly in 1978 and therefore also prevented from further elections.
 In 1983 he made a tour with Yasser Arafat through Arab countries to end hostilities between different Palestinian factions throughout the Arab world.

 Death

-Kamal El-Din Hussein was diagnosed with liver cancer.
+Hussein was diagnosed with liver cancer.
 He died on 19 June 1999.
-His funeral was attended by the then Egyptian president Hosni Mubarak.
+His funeral was attended by the Egyptian President Hosni Mubarak.

+Awards

+Hussein was the recipient of the Grand Collar of the Order of the Nile which was awarded to him in 1956.